 Dividing assets during a divorce usually doesn't result in a taxable event: You don't usually have to pay taxes on gains or losses at the time of the divorce.
 But, if you receive an asset in a divorce and want to sell the asset at a gain in the future, you'll have to pay the tax due on the whole appreciation amount, not just on the amount of appreciation that has happened since the divorce.

 For this reason, it's essential to choose the assets you want in a divorce carefully.
 For example, getting cash from a bank account, doesn't result in a gain or loss.
-However, accepting $75,000 of stock with a $25,000 basis, means you'd also be taking a $50,000 untaxed gain.
+However, accepting $75,000 of stock with a $25,000 basis, means you'd also be taking a $50,000 gain that later would likely be taxed.

 Choosing $75,000 of cash over the stock would be a more efficient tax choice.
 Most divorce lawyers are aware of these tax impacts.
 They will factor the tax consequences in the terms of divorce agreements.